Uzbek language: Notes

-Vowels marked with parentheses in the suffixes are dropped if the verb root already ends on a vowel. (e.g. Qara قَرَه + (i)ng ـِینْگ = Qarang! قَرَهنْگ; "Look!")
+Vowels marked with parentheses in suffixes are dropped if the verb root already ends in a vowel (e.g. Qara قَرَه + -(i)ng ـِینْگ = Qarang! قَرَهنْگ "Look!").

-Third person plural is commonly replaced by third person singular.
+The third‑person plural is commonly replaced by the third‑person singular.

-In the simple past and conditional tenses, the possessive suffixes are used at the end of the verb.
+In the simple past and conditional tenses, possessive suffixes are used at the end of the verb.
 Otherwise, the full pronoun suffix is used, except in the imperative.
 The third person is usually not marked.

 Copula verb

-Conjugations of the verb ermoq (to be) with regard to tenses (except for future tense), serve as copula verbs.
-Future conjugation of ermoq, (Old Turkic ergäy) is not present in Uzbek.
+Conjugations of the verb ermoq ('to be'), with the exception of the future tense, serve as copula verbs.
+The future conjugation of ermoq (Old Turkic ergäy) is not present in Uzbek.

 Negation

 Negative is expressed by adding -ma after the verb root, or with auxiliary verb emas.